Villiers-le-Bel–Gonesse–Arnouville station

-Villiers-le-Bel – Gonesse – Arnouville is a railway station in Arnouville, Essonne, Île-de-France, France.
+Villiers-le-Bel – Gonesse – Arnouville is a railway station in Arnouville, Val d'Oise, Île-de-France, France.
 The station was opened in 1859 and is on the Paris–Lille railway.
 The station is served by the RER Line D, which is operated by SNCF.
 The station serves the communes of Arnouville, to the north Villiers-le-Bel and, to the east, Gonesse.

 History

 The line from Saint-Denis station to Creil via Survilliers - Fosses was opened in 1859 by the Chemins de fer du Nord after six years of studies, with two tracks built at the station.
 That number was then doubled in 1907.
 A fifth track was laid during the construction of the LGV Nord in the early 1990s between Pierrefitte station and the new Gonesse junction.

 Station info

 Situated at an altitude at 69 meters above sea level, the station is on the 14.759 kilometer point of the Paris-Lille railway, between the stations of Garges–Sarcelles and Goussainville.
 The station served 12,001,779 people in 2019, and 9,347,400 people in 2014.